NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson03_working_with_files.md

 ## Are you logged into Biowulf, on a compute node, and in your course directory?

 If not, first do that before proceeding!
-As a reminder, the course directory is: `cd /data/Bspc-training/$USER`
+As a reminder, the course directory is: `/data/$USER`

 ## Examining Files